Debiday/gr-documents/spark-dgraph-connector/CONTRIBUTING.md

 Hello and thank you for taking the time to contribute! 👋 🎉

 The following is a set of guidelines for contributing to the [Spark Dgraph Connector](https://github.com/G-Research/spark-dgraph-connector) (SDC) on GitHub.
-While this open-source project is currently maintained by G-Research, there aren't enough maintainers to go around and your contribution will help us build better for all!
+While this open-source project is currently maintained by G-Research, there aren't enough core contributors to go around and your contribution will help us build better for all!

 Note that these are guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.